 Lady Liza Campbell is irresistibly drawn to the overwrought visual world of Victorian melodrama.
-She adopts, subverts it, and makes it her own.
+She adapts, subverts it, and makes it her own.

 Campbell is a Scottish-born London-based artist.
 She takes found vintage etchings and antique photographs, and then re-works them using ink and acrylic in bright, psychedelic formations.
 Her re-working, which she defines as 'tampering', 'meddling' and 'monkeying', is also felt in the way that she re-titles each work: a sardonic caption written across the bottom of each engraving in the artist's hand, the text humorously re-contextualising the image.
 Campbell’s work allows her to digest social difficulties by laughing at them.